TICKETS SOLD OUT

 Free parking is available in the main car park.
 No dogs are allowed, except for assistance dogs.

-Children under 16 must be accompanied by an adult.
-Visitors are advised to bring a torch and wear sturdy footwear.
+Children under 14 must be accompanied by an adult.
+Visitors are advised to wrap up warm, bring a torch and wear sturdy footwear.

-Please note: Beamish Unlimited Passes are not valid for evening events.
+Beamish Unlimited Passes and Friends of Beamish memberships are not valid for evening events.
 Halloween Evening Tickets are non-refundable and cannot be exchanged for an alternative date or event.